 Unsupported VRPN, No License Fees

 The Virtual Reality Peripheral Network (VRPN) is public-domain software released by the Department of Computer Science at the University of North Carolina at Chapel Hill.
-Its development was initially supported by the National Institutes of Health National Center for Research Resources program and is currently provided by the National Institute of Biomedical Imaging and Bioengineering.
-UNC's center for Computer-Integrated Systems for Microscopy and Manipulation provides free, as-is, unsupported releases of this software.
+Its development was supported by the National Institutes of Health National Center for Research Resources program.
+UNC's NCRR provides free, as-is, unsupported releases of this software.
 Instructions for downloading this software are found at www.cs.unc.edu/Research/vrpn/obtaining_vrpn.html.
 As described there, individuals and groups are welcome to download and use VRPN without license fees.

-Current documentation available about VRPN is found on the VRPN web page (a copy of which is included with each release; the latest version can be found at www.vrpn.org).
-A paper describing VRPN was presented at the VRST 2001 conference.
-A reprint of the paper can be found here.
-A copy of the Powerpoint presentation can be found here.
+The only current documentation available about VRPN is found on the VRPN web page (a copy of which is included with each release; the latest version can be found at www.cs.unc.edu/Research/vrpn).

 VRPN Support by Developers and Users

 The developers of VRPN are continually improving the system and adding features to support their own research.
 These improvements are added into the public-domain version as new releases.
 Outside users of VRPN often add new features and devices, and are encouraged to feed these improvements back to UNC so that they can be included in future releases.
 This has two benefits: the group feeding back the techniques benefits because the changes are automatically carried to future releases and the entire community benefits from the addition of the new features.